asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 magically spawns the goroutines as needed and do the work, no need to create and manage the threads manually.

-Let's see some shiny code.
+Let's see it in action.

 ```go
 func greet() {
 	fmt.Println("Hello from the other side")